Tim Farron Has Finally Said He Doesn't Think Gay Sex Is A Sin

 “On reflection, it makes sense to actually answer this direct question since it’s become an issue.”

 Farron’s record on LGBT rights has come under fire after the Lib Dem leader was thrust back into the spotlight by prime minister Theresa May’s decision to call a general election.
-His party are poised to make a resurgence with official opposition party Labour struggling in the polls.
+His party is poised to make a resurgence with official opposition party Labour struggling in the polls.

 In 2007, Farron voted against the Equality Act (Sexual Orientation) Regulations, which made it illegal to deny people goods, services, or education on the grounds of sexual orientation.

-It also emerged on Tuesday that Farron has ignored all invitations to attend and speak at his local LGBT pride, despite also being prompted by his party’s own LGBT group.
+It also emerged on Tuesday that Farron has ignored all invitations to attend and speak at his local LGBT pride event, despite also being prompted by his party’s own LGBT group.

 By contrast, one of the other local MPs, Labour’s Jamie Reed, who has since left politics, gave a speech at the event in Carlisle last September.